sunnyding602/real-world-javascript/README.md

 ### http://localhost:8000/login
 * create a new user
 * login existing users (using jwt):
-username: runxi or max or sunny
+username: runxi or max or sunny or zjustin

 password: 123456